 The wireless backhaul of the 5GHz is a game changer, allowing you access to higher speeds than the previous generation, and you can get the most out of it by wiring your primary gadgets.

-The gen 2 xFi pod looks similar to its predecessor, albeit larger.
+The Gen 2 xFi pod looks similar to its predecessor, albeit larger.
 A white hexagonal plug-and-play unit with heat dissipation vents distributed on multiple sides.
-It measures 3.53 x 3.78 x 1.42 inches and weighs over 1 pound.

 A sole LED light on the front allows you to detect its working condition.
 The unit is not meant to be plugged outdoors.
 Plug them inside the house, on the closest power outlet to the outdoor area.